David Sharp (mountaineer): 2006 Mount Everest expedition

 Sharp was transported by vehicle to the Base Camp, and his equipment was transported by yak train to the Advance Base Camp as part of the Asian Trekking "basic services" package.
 Sharp remained there for five days to acclimatise to the altitude.
 He made several trips up and down the mountain to set up and stock his upper camps and further acclimatise himself.
 Sharp likely set out from a camp high on the mountain below the Northeast Ridge to make a summit attempt during the late evening of 13 May.
 He needed to climb what is referred to as the "Exit Cracks", traverse the Northeast Ridge, including the Three Steps, reach the summit, then climb down to return to his high camp.
-It was reported that Sharp carried a limited supply of supplementary oxygen with him, which he intended to use only in an emergency.

 Sharp either managed to reach the summit or turned back near the summit to descend very late on 14 May.
 Sharp was forced to bivouac during his nighttime descent at about 8500 m on the mountain under a rocky overhang known as Green Boots' Cave, situated near the so-called First Step without any remaining supplementary oxygen due to bad weather conditions, possible equipment problems, and likely a degree of altitude sickness due to a lack of oxygen.
-It was one of the coldest nights of the season.

 Sharp's predicament was not immediately known as he was not climbing with an expedition that would monitor climbers' locations, he had not told anyone beforehand of his summit attempt (although other climbers spotted him on his ascent), he did not have a radio or satellite phone to notify others, and two other more inexperienced climbers from his group went missing around the same time.
 One of the two missing climbers was Malaysian Ravi Chandran (also known as Ravichandran Tharumalingam), who was eventually found but required medical attention after getting frostbite.

 Members of the group of climbers Sharp was with, including George Dijmarescu, realised Sharp was missing when he did not return later in the evening on May 15 and nobody reported seeing him.
 There was no immediate concern as Sharp was an experienced climber who had previously turned back when he had experienced problems, and it was surmised that Sharp had sought shelter at one of the higher camps or bivouacked somewhere higher up on Everest.
 High-altitude bivouacs are very risky but are sometimes recommended in certain extreme situations.

 Sharp died under the rocky overhang, sitting with arms clasped around his legs, next to Green Boots.
-The "cave" is situated approximately 250 m above the high camps, commonly called Camp 4, but the extreme cold, fatigue, lack of oxygen and darkness made a descent to Camp 4 very dangerous or next to impossible.